mkosir/typescript-style-guide/coding-guidelines.md

 └─ ...
 ```

-- `common` folder is responsible for implementations that are truly used across application, where it should be used sparingly since codebase tries to follow grouped by feature project structure as much as possible
 - `modules` folder is responsible for implementation of each individual page (routed from `pages` folder)
 - `pages` folder serves as a router, where its only responsibility is to define routes
+- `common` folder is responsible for implementations that are truly used across application.
+  Since its a "global folder" it should be used sparingly (codebase tries to follow grouped by feature project structure as much as possible).

 ## Data immutability